albertolerda/testplanetmint-ts/README.md

 1. Run `yarn start`, it will compile and run the script

 In the output you can see that the zenroom fulfillment is serializated and deserializated correctly

+In case there are problem with zenroom, try to update it with `yarn add zenroom@next`